ImagingDataCommons/highdicom/docs/seg.rst

   This is passed as a sequence of coded values as either :class:`highdicom.sr.CodedConcept`, or :class:`pydicom.sr.coding.Code` objects.
-- **Tracking ID and UID**: (Optional) This allows you to provide a ID and unique ID to a specific segment.
-This can be used to uniquely identify particular lesions over multiple imaging studies, for example.
+- **Tracking ID and UID**: (Optional) These allow you to provide, respectively, a human readable ID and unique ID to a specific segment.
+This can be used, for example, to uniquely identify particular lesions over multiple imaging studies.
 These are passed as strings.

 Notice that the segment description makes use of coded concepts to ensure that the way a particular anatomical structure is described is standardized and